ChrisAnn609/Student-Performance-Analysis/README.md

 ### Limitations
-  Some records had to be excluded, as the accuracy of the analysis conclusion would have been affected.
+- Some records had to be excluded, as the accuracy of the analysis conclusion would have been affected.
+- The dataset might lack certain variables that could provide a more comprehensive analysis.